emre/storm-indicator/README.md

 storm-indicator
 ===============

-A unity indicator for connecting to your SSH connections easily.
+A unity indicator for connecting to your SSH hosts easily.

 <img src="http://i.imgur.com/0TG2kTi.png">